 Closely monitor patients w/ chronic lung function impairment, especially asthma, for risk of hypersensitivity.
 Potential risk of cross sensitivity reactions w/ sulphasalazine.
-Severe photosensitivity reactions in patients w/ pre-existing skin conditions eg, atopic dermatitis & eczema.
+Possible severe photosensitivity reactions in patients w/ pre-existing skin conditions (eg, atopic dermatitis & eczema).
 Perform haematological investigations if patient develops unexplained bleeding, bruising, purpura, anaemia, fever or sore throat.
 Terminate treatment if there is blood dyscrasia suspicion.
 Patients w/ conditions predisposing to myo- or pericarditis development.
 W/draw promptly if acute intolerance syndrome is suspected.
 Increased liver enzyme levels.
 May delay onset of action by organic or functional obstruction in the upper GIT.
+May lead to falsely elevated test results when measuring urinary normetanephrine by liqd chromatography w/ electrochemical detection.
 Nephrolithiasis; ensure adequate fluid intake during treatment.
 Patients w/ confirmed mild to moderate renal impairment.
 Evaluate renal function prior to initiation of therapy & at least twice a yr, while on treatment.
 Hepatic impairment.
 Pregnancy & lactation.
 Not recommended in childn <18 yr.